History of Normandy: Frankish Normandy

-As early as 486, the area between the Somme and the Loire came under the control of the Frankish lord Clovis.
+The Franks defeated the culturally Roman Kingdom of Soissons in the Battle of Soissons in 486.
+By that time the area between the Somme and the Loire had come under the control of the Frankish lord Clovis.
 Frankish colonization did not occur on a massive scale, and is evidenced chiefly by cemeteries in Envermeu, Londinieres, Herouvillette, and Douvrend.
 The place names were chiefly Frankish at this time.
 The Franks also cut administration and military presence at the local levels.
-Eventually the eastern region of Normandy became a residence for Merovingian royalty.
+Large rural estates, episcopal sees such as Rouen, and fiscal centres marked Frankish authority.
+The Capitulary legislation and royal courts extended Frankish law and institutions into the area, though local aristocracies maintained significant autonomy.

 The Christianization of the area continued with the construction of cathedrals in the principal cities and churches in minor localities.
 This establishment of the parishes would continue for a long time.
 The smaller parishes tended to be located in the plains around Caen while the rural parishes took up more space.
 Villagers would be buried around the local parish church up until the Carolingian era.

 The Neustrian monarchy developed in the 6th century in the isolated western regions.
 In the 7th century the Neustrian aristocrats founded several abbeys in the valley of the Seine: Fontenelle in 649, Jumièges about 654, Pavilly, Montivilliers.
 These abbeys rapidly adopted the Benedictine Rule.
 They came to possess great quantities of land throughout France, from which they drew considerable income.
 They therefore became involved in political and dynastic rivalries.

+By the sixth and seventh centuries the whole region was integrated into the Merovingian and later Carolingian realms.
+Eventually the eastern region of Normandy became a residence for Merovingian royalty.

+By the ninth century, Carolingian kings such as Charlemagne and Louis the Pious maintained river defenses and fleets, but the weakening of central power after 840 created vulnerabilities.
+Political divisions between the heirs of Louis the Pious, as codified in the Treaty of Verdun (843), fractured the Frankish kingdom and left the Seine valley especially exposed to external attack.